Mass Timber for Everyday Projects

 - Do I now have to expose all my mechanical ducting and electrical wires?

-However, in 2021, through an increasing amount of Mass Timber projects in our region, we know more; many contractors have more experience, and we can push the envelope for continuous improvement within our Mass Timber projects.
+Read about this mass timber projectWith an increase in mass timber projects in our region, we know more; many contractors have more experience, and we can push the envelope for continuous improvement within our mass timber projects.
 We’re now at a point where we can provide evidence-backed answers to those questions.
-Mass Timber is adaptable, customizable, and can be used on your everyday projects.

 2. Reach Out to Experts

-We decided early on as a team that the extent of the Mass Timber framing would be cross-laminated timber (CLT) for the roof framing and elevator shaft and glulam members for the interior support beam lines and columns.
-The remainder of the walls and mezzanine floor framing would be light wood framing.
-This decision allowed for mechanical, plumbing, and electrical utilities to run through walls according to conventional practice.
-We also vetted several panel types, including nail-laminated timber (NLT), dowel-laminated timber (DLT) and CLT.
-The design at overhangs, product availability and cost estimating with suppliers ultimately help inform our decision.
+We decided early on as a team that the extent of the mass timber framing would be cross-laminated timber (CLT) for the roof framing and elevator shaft and glulam members for the interior support beam lines and columns.
+The remainder of the walls and mezzanine floor framing is light wood framing.
+This decision allowed mechanical, plumbing, and electrical utilities to run through walls according to conventional practice.
+We also vetted several panel types, including nail-laminated timber (NLT), dowel-laminated timber (DLT), and CLT.
+The design at overhangs, product availability, and cost estimates with suppliers ultimately helped inform our decision.

-We were simultaneously working with the architect on the layout for the roof panels and beam/column locations to ensure efficiency in the design.
-The panel cost increases significantly with each lamination (the thinnest panel is three laminations), so it is critical to strike a balance between maximizing panel span length using the thinnest panel possible and minimizing the number of glulam beam/column bearing lines.
-Whew!
-We now had a plan, and everyone was on board!
+We simultaneously worked with the architect on the layout for the roof panels and beam/column locations to ensure efficiency in the design.
+The panel cost increases significantly with each lamination (the thinnest panel has three laminations), so it is critical to strike a balance between maximizing panel span length using the thinnest panel possible and minimizing the number of glulam beam/column bearing lines.

-When the panels arrive from the supplier to the job site, most duct holes have been cut and ready, the windows are already sized, and the puzzle (with instructions!) is ready to assemble.
-For example, on the Supervisor’s Office, a small detail that paid off was the electrical engineers realized early on that they would have issues running exposed conduit past large glulam beams.
-We could specify a small notch in the CLT panels at regular intervals over top of the glulam beam to accommodate the conduit.
-This eliminated the need to drill holes for the conduit in the field and created a better exposed aesthetic.
+A good example of this upfront teamwork was on Supervisor’s Office project when the panels arrived from the supplier to the job site.
+Most of the duct holes had been cut and ready, and the windows were already sized and ready to assemble.
+Early in the design phase, our electrical engineers realized that they would have issues running exposed conduit past large glulam beams.
+To address this potential issue, we specified a small notch in the CLT panels at regular intervals over the top of the glulam beam to accommodate the conduit.
+This eliminated the need to drill holes for the conduit in the field, which created a smoother and better end result that mirrored the architectural design team’s vision.

 4. Faster to Frame